-- 1. complete the required number of credits for their program of study with passing grades in all required courses, - 2. earn a minimum of a 2.0 (C) cumulative grade point average (CGPA), - 3. complete all externship requirements, and - 4. successfully complete the Texas Student Assessment Program (TASP) test.
+- 1. complete the required number of credits for their program of study with passing grades in all required courses, - 2. earn a minimum of a 2.0 (C) cumulative grade point average (CGPA), - 3. complete all externship requirements, and

 After the successful completion of the aforementioned graduation requirements, the graduate is eligible to receive an Associate of Applied Science degree based upon the student's program of study.